jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 ANGELA: 	But uh,
         	once you understand it,
         	you know you,

-ANGELA: 	you're interested in getting right in,
+		you're interested in getting right in,
         	and going after it.

 DORIS:  	Yeah.